For reservations call: 0800 6522991 For International Reservations, call: +44 (0) 1638 663175

 Palace House Newmarket

-The National Heritage Centre is situated in the remains of Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
+The National Horse Racing Museum is situated in the remains of Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
 It comprises three complementary attractions; the new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses, in the flagship yard of Retraining of Racehorses.
 There is a gift shop full of products that you will find have been artfully created to offer horse racing and sporting art fans a unique and exclusive range of gifts.

 NATIONAL HORSE RACING MUSEUM